P-adic Simpson correpondence via prismatic crystals: Inverse Simpson functor for enhanced Higgs bundles

-\begin{rmk} If we start with a smooth $p$-adic formal scheme $\frakX$ over $\calO_C$, under some deformation condition on $\frakX$, Theorem \ref{Thm-HTasHiggs-Global} also holds true for ``small Hodge--Tate crystals'' and ``small Higgs bundles'', by using the overconvergent period sheaf $\calO\bC^{\dagger}$ constructed in \cite{Wang} to replace $\OC$.
+As $\rho$ is now globally defined and is \'etale locally an equivalence by Theorem \ref{Thm-HTasHiggs-Local}, we see that $\rho$ is an equivalence.
+Now the functors in Diagram \ref{Diag-CommutativeDiagram} are all globally defined and it is commutative \'etale locally.
+So we must have Diagram \ref{Diag-CommutativeDiagram} commutes globally. \begin{rmk} If we start with a smooth $p$-adic formal scheme $\frakX$ over $\calO_C$, under some deformation condition on $\frakX$, Theorem \ref{Thm-HTasHiggs-Global} also holds true for ``small Hodge--Tate crystals'' and ``small Higgs bundles'', by using the overconvergent period sheaf $\calO\bC^{\dagger}$ constructed in \cite{Wan23} to replace $\OC$.
 Here, ``small Hodge--Tate'' crystals should be understood as rational Hodge--Tate crystals admitting $\overline \calO_{\Prism}$-lattices which are ``close'' to $\overline \calO^l_{\Prism}$ for some $l\geq 0$.
-Similar remark apply to ``small Higgs bundles''.
-A similar but much more stronger result is also obtained by Tsuji and we appreciate him for telling us this. \end{rmk}
+Similar remark applies to ``small Higgs bundles''.
+A similar but much more stronger result is also obtained by Tsuji and we thank him for telling us this. \end{rmk}